nodejs/node/doc/api/tls.md

     which is not usually necessary.
 This should be used carefully if at all!
     Value is a numeric bitmask of the `SSL_OP_*` options from [OpenSSL Options][].
+  * `sessionIdContext` {string} Optional opaque identifier used by servers to ensure session state is not shared between applications.
+Unused by clients.
+    *Note*: [`tls.createServer()`][] uses a 128 bit truncated SHA1 hash value generated from `process.argv`, other APIs that create secure contexts have no default value.

 The `tls.createSecureContext()` method creates a credentials object.